Nayhlaingoo/Nayhlaingoo/README.md

 Frontend & UI Developer
 -----------------------

 I’m a self-taught frontend and UI developer.
 I’m originally from Mandalay which is former royal capital of Myanmar.
 I prefer UI development, where I can create visually appealing websites and make things beautiful.
-By the way, if you want to kickstart your tech career, head over to [perfect404.co](https://perfect404.co/) or contact with me
+By the way, if you want to kickstart your tech career, head over to [perfect404.co](https://perfect404.co/) or contact with me.

 * 🌍  I'm based in Kuala Lumpur Malaysia
 * 🖥️  See my portfolio at [nayhlaingoo.webflow (temporary)](http://nayhlaingoo.webflow.io/)